monofuel/openai_leap/README.md

   - This requires uploading some sample test data and creating a new fine-tune; remember to clean up afterward.

 ## Notes

+### JSON Usage

+OpenAI API requests require the use of snake_case and have some optional fields that need to be omitted correctly.
+This library handles that for you.
+[Jsony](https://github.com/treeform/jsony) is used for serialization and includes a `dumpHook()` to ensure that `nil` Optional fields are omitted from the generated JSON.

+### Message Content Parts

 The chat completion endpoint for OpenAI has a `content` field that accepts either a string or a sequence of content parts of type 'text' or 'image_url'.
 Nim does not have a good way to express this type union, so we currently only support a sequence of content parts.